glotzerlab/signac-docs/docs/source/query.rst

 =========

 As briefly described in :ref:`project-job-finding`, the :py:meth:`~signac.Project.find_jobs()` method provides much more powerful search functionality beyond simple selection of jobs with specific state point values.
-More generally, all **find()** functions within the framework accept filter arguments that will return a selection of jobs or documents.
 One of the key features of **signac** is the possibility to immediately search managed data spaces to select desired subsets as needed.
-Internally, all search operations are processed by an instance of :py:class:`~signac.Collection` (see :ref:`collections`).
-Therefore, they all follow the same syntax, so you can use the same type of filter arguments in :py:meth:`~signac.Project.find_jobs`, :py:meth:`~signac.Project.find_statepoints`, and so on.

 .. note::